Charlieee1/beartooth/README.md

-# beartooth
+# Beartooth
-an attempt at a platformer
+An attempt at a platformer.

+## Try it in your browser!
+Go to https://charlieee1.github.io/beartooth/pages/ in your browser to see the newest demo.
+No installation necessary.

 ## Installation Instructions
 Install nodeJS, then run these commands: